EU AI Act Omnibus: What Irish Firms Need to Know

 The EU is not asking everyone to become AI engineers.
 It is asking organisations to make sure the people driving AI in their work know what they are doing and what the rules are.

-One note on Article 4: in the Digital Omnibus proposal, the Commission suggested shifting the general AI literacy obligation away from individual organisations towards a duty on Member States and the Commission to promote AI literacy and skills, according to the Commission's own AI literacy Q&A.[3] This proposal is not yet law and may change during negotiations.
-Until the Omnibus is formally in force, Article 4 as enacted continues to require organisations to take measurable steps on AI literacy.
-Do not treat the proposal as a reason to deprioritise staff training.
+One note on Article 4: in the Digital Omnibus proposal, the Commission suggested moving the general AI literacy duty off individual organisations and onto Member States and the Commission instead, as part of a broader push to promote AI literacy and skills, according to the Commission's own AI literacy Q&A.[3] The European Parliament and Council adopted the Omnibus text on 16 June 2026.
+The specific wording of this Article 4 amendment will be confirmed once the text is published in the Official Journal.
+Until that publication, Article 4 as enacted continues to require organisations to take measurable steps on AI literacy.
+Do not treat this change as a reason to deprioritise staff training.

 Deployer obligations still apply

 If your firm uses an AI system in a professional context within the EU, you will generally be a "deployer" under the Act.
-This means: a natural or legal person, public authority, agency or other body using an AI system under its authority, other than for purely personal, non-professional activities.
+That means any person or organisation, public or private, using an AI system as part of their work rather than for purely personal reasons.
 For deployers of high-risk AI systems, the Act requires measures such as appropriate human oversight, use of the system in line with the provider's instructions, monitoring during operation, and reporting certain serious incidents to the competent authorities.
 For other AI systems subject to transparency rules, deployers must meet those specific transparency obligations and should adopt appropriate internal controls as part of responsible governance.

-For many professional services firms, the most immediate EU AI Act priorities are Article 4 AI literacy and oversight of AI used in client-facing or decision-support work.
-Annex III high-risk obligations, including conformity assessment requirements, will apply only if the firm deploys an AI system that falls within an Annex III category.
-Under the current Omnibus proposal, these obligations are expected to apply, at the latest, by 2 December 2027 for relevant Annex III systems, but these dates remain subject to formal adoption.
+For most Irish SMEs, the most immediate EU AI Act priorities are Article 4 AI literacy and oversight of AI used in customer-facing or decision-support work, and the obligations differ depending on which side of that line your use case sits.
+See Using AI Yourself Versus Deploying AI for Customers for how the same six Article 26 duties bite differently depending on who the AI is for.
+Annex III high-risk obligations, including conformity assessment requirements, will apply only if the business deploys an AI system that falls within an Annex III category.
+Under the Omnibus adopted by the European Parliament and Council on 16 June 2026, these obligations apply at the latest from 2 December 2027 for relevant Annex III systems, subject to Official Journal publication.

 You cannot assume your software vendors handle compliance for you.
 If your people are using AI tools in client work, your firm has duties regardless of whether the vendor is compliant.